TheCalculatorsHub

 Accuracy and Limitations

-The HWE chi-square test has low power in small samples and may miss real deviations, and in very large samples it may flag trivially small deviations as statistically significant.
-It also assumes Hardy-Weinberg is the correct null model, which is not appropriate for loci known to be under selection or in populations with known structure.
-For populations with multiple subgroups, a stratified analysis per subgroup is more informative than a single pooled HWE test, as the Wahlund effect can cause apparent HWE deviation in pooled datasets even when each subgroup is individually in equilibrium.
+This calculator is exact for the genotype counts entered.
+Reliability depends on sample size, allele frequencies estimated from small samples carry wide confidence intervals; for a rare allele with true frequency 0.05, detecting it reliably requires a minimum sample of 60 individuals for a 95 percent chance of observing at least one copy, and hundreds for a stable estimate, with the confidence interval narrowing as the square root of sample size grows.
+The HWE chi-square test has low power in small samples and may miss real deviations, while in very large samples it can flag trivially small deviations as statistically significant.
+It also assumes Hardy-Weinberg is the correct null model, not appropriate for loci under selection or populations with known structure, where the Wahlund effect can cause apparent HWE deviation in pooled datasets even when each subgroup is individually in equilibrium.
+The NHGRI Hardy-Weinberg Equilibrium reference details the five population conditions required for equilibrium.

 Frequently Asked Questions